Posted by Emily Taraborrelli on October 7, 2014

 Pagers: Another technology that you can get your hands on today if you really want to, but once again, why would you?
 Send a text.

 Have anything to add?
-Let us know in the comments below!
-Tell us what existed in ’99 that doesn’t exist anymore, or what exists today that you can’t believe you lived without in the 90s.
+Feel free to tag us @bticreative on social media about what existed in ’99 that doesn’t exist anymore, or what exists today that you can’t believe you lived without in the 90s.